dotjesper/windows-rhythm/README.md

 The art of balancing Windows Security and Usability, go headfirst into the intricate dynamics of the perpetual struggle between security and the pursuit of a great end-user experience.

-The answer is a Policy Framework that doesn't just focus on security settings, but also very much include settings to ensure the Best User Experience.
+The answer is a Policy Framework that doesn't just focus on security settings, but also very much include settings to ensure the uest User experience.

 ### The Benefits of a Policy Framework